timvic23/Python-project/README.md

 # Python-project
-This is my first python-project
+This is my final python-project
+The steps that I took to finish my final python-project